BeipDev/BeipMU/Documentation/GMCP.md

 ## Deleting values

 Simply send an empty object for that value.
-For example, this will delete "Name" and "Money" if they exist:
+For example, this will delete "0_Name" and "4_Money" if they exist:

 ```
 beip.stats